Be calm

 I don’t know if this helps, but I think it sometimes does.
 When I tell someone that I’m never too busy to lend an ear or a hand, I often see them relax a little.
 When I tell them how privileged I feel to be as busy as I am, I often see them slow down a bit.
 That crazed look in their eyes diminishes.
 Sometimes they even smile.

 Try it.
-Try to be a zone of calm and relaxation in this otherwise harried, all consuming world.
+Try to be a zone of calm and relaxation in this otherwise harried, all-consuming world.

-Instead of saying that “technology has turned life into a 24 hour work day,” tell people about the joy of being able to see and speak to the faces of your nephew and niece from across the country with the simple press of a button.
+Instead of saying that “technology has turned life into a 24-hour workday,” tell people about the joy of being able to see and speak to the faces of your nephew and niece from across the country with the simple press of a button.

 Instead of telling someone how busy you are, tell them how lucky you are to be so busy that the television hasn’t been turned on in five days.

 Then I talk about these blessings to the busy, crazed, overwhelmed people around me.
 I try to be a calm, confident point of perspective in their life.
 I try to be the eye of the storm.
-They place they can go for some peaceful and quiet.
+They place they can go for some peace and quiet.

 Try it.
 Try to be the calm one.
 The one who isn’t too busy or overwhelmed.